ofnote/gestop/README.md

 To collect data for a new dynamic gesture, the process is mostly similar.
 Run the `dynamic_data_collection.py` program, enter the name of the gesture and run the mediapipe executable.
 Data is collected only when the Ctrl key is held down, so to collect a single sample, hold the ctrl key, perform the gesture and then release.
 Repeat this process a few dozen times to collect enough data.

-Finally, retrain the network.
-Use the `static_train_model.py` or the `dynamic_train_model.py` script depending on the new gesture.
-And after that, your new gesture is ready to be used in the configuration file.
+The next step is to retrain the network, using the `static_train_model.py` or the `dynamic_train_model.py` script depending on the new gesture.
+Finally, add the new gesture-action mapping to the configuration file.
+And that's it!
+Your new gesture is now part of gestop.

 ### Gestures